CSC207-UofT/course-project-csc207_stackoverflowers/Phase2/Progress_Report.md

 the dialogue during the interviews are now much more diverse.
 Here is the link: https://github.com/CSC207-UofT/course-project-csc207_stackoverflowers/pull/97

 # Jacob:
 For Phase 2, my job was to test and debug the project with Mary.
 I wrote the code for reports, hence I raised issues and fixed problems related to parts of our code related to reports.
 I participated in the writing of accessibility report.
 I also raised several issues inregard to IDE settings for our project.
+Me and Mary worked together to refactor alot of inccorect text displays, missing exccpetion displays.
+On top of that we also worked on several parts of our code that had inccorect acceptnce towards invalid commands.
+We started our debugging process by following the comments made on our phase 1.
+Later we started doing our own tests on our code and found quite a few "program breaking" issues.

-Significant pull request:
+Significant pull request:  My pull request and changes are more spread out, but I think #123 describes my debugging process well.